Former Michigan staffer Paige Shiver gives first public interview since Sherrone Moore sentencing

 Former Michigan staffer Paige Shiver claims Sherrone Moore 'had complete control over me,' prevented her from leaving school

-In the interview, Shiver will apparently go into great detail about her illicit relationship with Moore, including the “complete control” the former Wolverines coach held over her during her time in Ann Arbor.
-Shiver’s contract with the Michigan athletic department expired March 1 after it wasn’t renewed.
+In the interview, Shiver will apparently go into great detail about her illicit relationship with Moore, including the “complete control” the former Wolverines coach allegedly held over her as his assistant in Ann Arbor.
+Shiver’s contract with the Michigan athletic department expired on March 1 after it wasn’t renewed.

 “Here’s a man that had complete control over me, over my emotions, over my career.
 And he knew that, and he used it against me,” Shiver told ABC News’ Linsey Davis.
 “Every time I tried to pull away, every time I tried to (leave) Michigan, he always had a story, always had a way to pull me (back) in and make me feel that I couldn’t leave him because he was so miserable without me.”